symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

 You can install this bundle `with composer`_ using the `symfony-cmf/create-bundle`_ package.

-Additionally, you will need to provide the javascript libraries.
+Additionally, you will need to provide the JavaScript libraries.
 The standard way to do this is to add a ``scripts`` section in your ``composer.json`` to have the CreateBundle download the necessary libraries: